 Information for travellers is available on the New Zealand Safe Travel website.
-This includes World Health Organization (WHO) advice to practice normal hygiene measures, including frequent hand washing and avoiding close contact with animals (particularly camels) and people who are suffering from acute respiratory infections.
+This includes WHO advice to practice normal hygiene measures, including frequent hand washing and avoiding close contact with animals (particularly camels) and people who are suffering from acute respiratory infections.

-Anyone who becomes unwell within 14 days of returning from the Middle East (or with a history of being in a healthcare facility – as a patient, worker or visitor – in a country with healthcare facility transmission of MERS) should phone their doctor or call Healthline on 0800 611 116.
+Anyone who becomes unwell within 14 days of returning from the Middle East (or with a history of being in a health care facility – as a patient, worker or visitor – in a country with health care facility transmission of MERS) should phone their doctor or call Healthline on 0800 611 116.
 It is important to mention recent travel to the Middle East, and any known contact with someone with MERS.

 Countries of the Middle East should be considered as: Bahrain, Iraq, Iran, Israel, Jordan, Kuwait, Lebanon, Oman, Occupied Palestinian Territories, Qatar, Saudi Arabia, Syria, the United Arab Emirates (UAE), and Yemen.
 However, not all of these countries have had cases of MERS.
 The latest information on where cases have been reported would be taken into account when considering someone's travel history and their risk of having MERS.
 Transiting through an international airport (<24 hours stay, remaining within the airport) is not considered to be risk factor for infection.

 New Zealand does not have any travel restrictions in respect to MERS.